hmcts/pre-power-app-e2e-tests/test-catalogue/pre-power-app/test-catalogue-state-management-tests.md

 # state-management-tests catalogue

 ----------------------------------------------------------------------------------------------------
-** File:** `playwright-e2e/tests/state-management-tests/book-a-recording/case-details-state.spec.ts`
+** File:** `playwright-e2e/tests/pre-power-app/state-management-tests/book-a-recording/case-details-state.spec.ts`

-## Verify when accessing the caseDetailsPage all the three buttons are in the correct state
+## Verify when accessing the CaseDetailsPage all the three buttons are in the correct state
 - Verify all the buttons on case details page are visible
 - Verify modify and bookings buttons are disabled when accessing case details page
 - Verify save button is enabled when accessing case details page